-The Centers for Medicare and Medicaid Servces (CMS) is putting increasing pressure on healthcare providers to deliver high-quality care to patients at the lowest possible cost while simultaneously reducing preventable readmissions.
 Some care providers have joined accountable care organizations (ACOs) to meet these expectations.
-However, though ACOs are capable of providing coordinated, timely care, they have limitations as a group of individual providers, care centers, and health plans.
+While ACOs can provide coordinated, timely care, they have limitations as a group of voluntarily affiliated providers, care centers, and health plans.

-Texas alone has 80 IDNs, according to Definitive Healthcare data, and each of these would likely emphasize different care needs.
-Austin, for example, would likely have a younger population and healthcare that targets mental health and preventative medicine.
-In a more rural area, where patient populations are likely to be older, healthcare focus might be on diabetes, obesity, and chronic pain.
+Texas alone has 87 IDNs, according to Definitive Healthcare’s hospitals and IDNs platform, and each of these likely focus on distinct population health needs.
+Austin, for example, has a median population age of 33.6 years.
+For this age group, healthcare that targets mental health and preventative medicine would likely be emphasized.
+In a more rural area, like Johnson City, TX, where the median population age is 45.1 years, healthcare focus would more likely be on diabetes, obesity, and chronic pain management.

-For IDNs and ACOs to be successful in delivering quality and cost-effective care, they must utilize convenient and comprehensive data sharing.
-Some IDNs are beginning to assume risk in terms of bundled payments and population health management.
-In order to assess this risk, IDNs rely on payor claims data through health information systems (HIEs).
-For both ACOs and IDNs, HIEs are integral in sharing patient data across the care continuum, allowing providers to coordinate care and ensure that there are no lapses in treatment.
-These organizations can also engage providers by giving them data on key metrics, as well as feedback on their own patients in terms of experience and overall health.
+HIEs are integral in sharing patient data across the care continuum for both IDNs and ACOs, allowing providers to coordinate care and ensure that there are no gaps in treatment.
+These organizations can also engage providers by sharing data on key metrics, like readmission rates and length of stay, as well as feedback on their own patients in terms of experience and overall health.